SAA-SDT/SharedSchema/README.md

-# SharedSchema
+# Shared Schema Ad hoc Working Group
-Repository for work with shared schemas among the standards
+Repository for work with a shared schema among the standards

+# Update (August 2019)
+TS-EAS, on their meeting on 2 August 2019, decided that the work of the Shared Schema Ad hoc Working Group will be continued by the Schemas subteam.
+Documentation on the Schemas subteam's work can be found here: https://github.com/SAA-SDT/TS-EAS-subteam-notes/tree/master/schemas-subteam

+# Update (July 2019)
-The work of this subgroup (January to July 2019) has been summarised in its report to TS-EAS submitted on 22 July 2019: https://docs.google.com/document/d/1EOweYvPolqVBAkJhLFzxIHxqQdtIOJAPS18dGI7IBRk/edit?usp=sharing
+The work of this group (January to July 2019) has been summarised in its report to TS-EAS submitted on 22 July 2019: https://docs.google.com/document/d/1EOweYvPolqVBAkJhLFzxIHxqQdtIOJAPS18dGI7IBRk/edit?usp=sharing

 Supporting documentation linked in the report can also be viewed directly following these links: